Nepal blizzard trek toll up to 39, more than 370 rescued

 "Suddenly it started raining and I took shelter between two rocks," said Lama, who was rescued on Friday, suffering from frostbite and minor injuries.

 "Next morning I was not able to walk because my leg was stuck in snow," he added.
-"I realised I would only be able to get out when the snow melted."
+"I realized I would only be able to get out when the snow melted."

 Lama said he was able to keep up his strength by munching on nuts, chocolates and a banana he found in the women's bags.